michaelnguyen974/CV/README.md

 - PGCE certificate in education with Chemistry specialism.
 - Outstanding
-- Kpop and Homerton society member.
+- Kpop and Homerton society member

 #### University of Reading (September 2014 to July 2017)

 - Bsc Chemistry
 - 1st Class Honours
-- Chemistry society, Frisbee society and Kick-boxing society.
+- Chemistry society, Frisbee society and Kick-boxing society
-- Accolades: physical chemistry laboratory module award for averaging 95%.
+- Accolades: physical chemistry laboratory module award for averaging 95%

 ## Experience
 **Thurston Community College** (January 2018 to July 2018)
 *Science teacher*
-Taught all three sciences up to GCSE and Chemistry to A-level.
+Taught all three sciences up to GCSE and Chemistry to A-level

 - Helped develop the curriculum in the science department which was adapted to the new specifications set out by OfQual in the AQA syllabus.
-Suggested different strategies of teaching using the modern techniques of pedagogy
+Suggested different strategies of teaching using the modern techniques of pedagogy.

+- Presented pedagogical ideas in front of all teachers at the school

+- Helped organise parent's evenings and lead feeedback to A-level students

+- Responsible for leading lunch-time science sessions for students who are avid learners of science, by carrying out fun experiments whilst adhering to all safety standards.
 **Soham Village College** (September 2017 to December 2017)
+*Science teacher*

+- Worked on the science curriculum for GCSE students and was in charge of marking mock papers and distrubution

+- Helped organise parent's evenings and lead feeedback to GCSE students

 ## Interests